-Professor Ross Hannan BSc PhD FAAHMS Board member for 5 years
+Professor Ross Hannan BSc PhD FAHMS Board member for 6 years

-Ross is the Deputy Dean (Research) of the College of Health and Medicine at ANU and an internationally recognised research scientist, whose work on ribosome biogenesis has led to new treatment paradigms in cancer.
+Professor Ross Hannan is the Deputy Dean (Research) of the College of Health and Medicine at ANU and an internationally recognised research scientist, whose work on ribosome biogenesis has led to new treatment paradigms in cancer.
 He received his PhD from the University of Tasmania in 1994, before undertaking postdoctoral research in the USA.
-Ross's farreaching research contributions have been recognised by his appointment as inaugural Centenary Chaired Professor in Cancer Research at the Australian National University and Fellow of the Australian Academy of Health and Medical Sciences.
+Ross's far-reaching research contributions have been recognised by his appointment as inaugural Centenary Chaired Professor in Cancer Research at the Australian National University and Fellow of the Australian Academy of Health and Medical Sciences.

-Special responsibilities: Chair, Research Advisory Committee.
+Special responsibilities: Co-Chair, Research Advisory Committee.

-Megan Keleher B.Com MBA GAICD Board member for 4 years
+Megan Keleher B.Com MBA GAICD Board member for 5 years

 Megan Keleher has over 25 years of business management and strategic marketing experience across finance, technology, media and telecommunications.
 Currently Chief Customer Officer of Great Southern Bank, she has held executive positions at Fujitsu, Telstra, Foxtel and the Commonwealth Bank of Australia, and also managed her own successful consulting business, specialising in brand strategy and marketing.
 Megan has significant experience of leading major business transformation, including the award-winning rebranding of Credit Union Australia to Great Southern Bank, culture and capability programs at Telstra and digital change at Foxtel.
-Recognised as one of Australia's 50 most innovative Chief Marketing Officers, her strength and passion lies in aligning business strategy and brand to purpose; and building highly engaged teams that drive measurable business impact.
-Megan has previously served as a Non-Executive Director of the Australian Association of National Advertisers and is currently a member of the Griffith Business School Strategic Advisory Board.
+Megan has previously served as a Non-Executive Director of the Australian Association of National Advertisers, and is currently a member of the Griffith Business School Strategic Advisory Board.

 Special responsibilities: Chair, Remuneration and Nominations Committee.

-David Krasnostein AM B.Juris, LLB, LLM Board member for 12 years, Trustee since 2009
+David Krasnostein AM B.Juris LLB LLM

+Board member for 13 years, Trustee since 2009

 David Krasnostein was former CEO of MLC Private Equity, Australia's oldest and largest private equity investor.
 He was former Chief General Counsel of National Australia Bank, Telstra's first General Counsel and Head of Strategic and Corporate Planning, and a Partner of Sidley Austin in Washington DC.
-David is a Director of the Melbourne Symphony Orchestra, Director of The Aikenhead Centre For Medical Discovery and The Hellenic Museum of Victoria.
+David is a Director of The Royal Mint, The Aikenhead Centre for Medical Discovery, and the Hellenic Museum of Victoria.
+In 2019, David was awarded a Member of the Order of Australia (AM) for his significant service to the law through equitable access to justice.